My advice is always to `Keep It Simple`

 3. Copper Fuming.
 Nice bottle shapes work best with this elusive technique.
 Narrow necked bellied shapes seem to work best.
 Flat items for some reason just don`t respond to fuming.
 The pot needs to have a cover, like a tin can, I do have covers here, but if you can bring your own cover making sure your pot fits snuggly inside then please bring it along.

 4 Copper Bling.
 We get the best results when we part reduce the copper in the kiln prior to the reduction bins.

 Shallow bowls or cup forms like being tipped upside down in the reduction to prevent oxygen getting to the glaze, so giving us a shiny bling finish.
 Again uncluttered surfaces are best.

 5.Saggar Firing.
-Using Ferric Chloride, Copper Sulphate, Copper Wire, Miracle Grow, Banana Skions etc..
-Pots are wrapped in Tin Foil and then fired to special temperature.
-The foil saggars are removed, we peel back the foil and allow the pots to cool , watching the changing effects.
+Using Ferric Chloride, Copper Sulphate, Copper Wire, Miracle Grow, Banana Skins, Wire Wool etc..
+Pots are double wrapped in Tin Foil and then fired to a special temperature.
+Round about 850 degs C. The foil saggars are removed, we peel back the foil and allow the pots to cool , watching the changing effects.
 Using